lucidworks/fusion-superset-snippets/README.md

+# fusion-superset-snippets

-# fusion-superset-snippets (Currently on Part 1 but this README and Repo will evolve as we dive further into the integration)
+Please note: currently on Part 1 but this README and Repo will evolve as we dive further into the integration.

 Here is a repo storing all the snippets you can use to verify if your configurations are correct.
 The following highlights what each file is and how it is useful.